Battling Recession With Data and Analytics

 Analyzing customer behavior can help business leaders predict how consumers may react during a recession.
 For example, analyzing customer buying behaviors can help determine which products or services will be in higher demand and when.

-Business leaders can use that information to adjust their inventory or marketing strategies, identify which customers are likely to reduce their spending, and focus on retaining those most likely to continue making purchases.
+Business leaders can use that information to adjust their inventory or marketing strategies, identify which customers are likely to reduce their spending and focus on retaining those most likely to continue making purchases.

 2. Forecasting demand